-On the campaign trail: Democratic presidential rivals dash between bars, house parties and rallies
+On the campaign trail: Warren pitches unity, Biden gets union boost in Iowa

 “This is it.
 This is our moment in history, and it launches right here in Iowa!”
 Warren said.
 “We are going to make it happen.”

+Signs behind her declared “Unite the Party,” suggesting that she is best positioned to bring Democrats together to defeat Trump, a new addition to her campaign message in the closing stretch.

-She fled Washington on Friday night as soon as the impeachment proceedings ended for the day, arriving in Des Moines for a late-night event at a crowded brewery.
+Warren fled Washington on Friday night as soon as the impeachment proceedings ended for the day, arriving in Des Moines for a late-night event at a crowded brewery.
 The bar ran out of clean glasses to keep pouring beer before Warren emerged, holding her husband’s hand and dragging him into the crowd.

 The pressing need to play catch-up after having been taken off the campaign trail for Trump’s trial was evident on Saturday.
 To save time so she could get to another event, Warren skipped her usual “selfie” line.